Religion and Cremation

 While the Bible does not specifically forbid cremation, many Christian believers view the idea of cremation as a matter of the conscience and an individual’s choice.
 The increasing popularity would suggest that more Christians are embracing the practice of cremation.

-Throughout most of its history, the Catholic Church has opposed cremation and has consistently taken a strong stance against the practice, excommunicating those who participated in or authorized the cremation of another member of the faith.
+Throughout most of its history, the Catholic Church opposed cremation and took a strong stance against the practice, excommunicating those who participated in or authorized the cremation of a member of the faith.
 This changed in 1963, when the church lifted its prohibition on cremation.
 It is now acceptable for a person of the Catholic faith to be cremated; however, entombment or burial still remains the preferred method for final disposition.

 Generally speaking, although there may be an indicated preference for burial in some of the more conservative denominations, Protestant churches as a whole are neutral toward cremation, and neither condemn nor commend it for members of the Protestant tradition.